isomerpages/moe-canossacatholic/_our-school/School Rules.md

 <br>

 <b><font size=5 color="#7daadf">Behaviour</font></b>
 *   Students must show respect to others.
-They must not be involved in disruptive behaviours, open defiance, showing disrespect to authorities and elders, using inappropriate language and bullying (including cyberbullying, extorting money, causing physical and mental harm).
-T**he school adopts a zero tolerance policy on bullying**.
+They must not be involved in disruptive behaviours, open defiance, showing disrespect to authorities and elders, using inappropriate language and bullying (including cyberbullying, extorting money, causing physical and mental harm). **The school adopts a zero tolerance policy on bullying**.
 <br>
 <br>